kxie95/kxie95.github.io/_posts/2017-09-19-terraform-basics.md

 ```
 terraform apply
 ```
-Applies the changes from terraform plan.
+Applies the changes (if any) specified in `terraform plan`.
+Be very careful with this command!